 How can I ensure my e-mail newsletter content is relevant and compelling?

-To ensure your e-mail newsletter content is both relevant and compelling, consider taking a layered approach.
+Answer: To ensure your e-mail newsletter content is both relevant and compelling, consider taking a layered approach.
 Structure the “top” level of the newsletter—the e-mail that is sent out—by arranging the content into items with a title, a brief synopsis (or introductory paragraph) and a link to the full article, which in turn resides on your Web site or on a microsite hosted by your e-mail service provider.

 This way, the newsletter as it appears in the e-mail inbox will display a number of interesting topics with lead-ins “above the fold” and will begin the process of engaging the subscriber further.
 Moreover, you can now measure content popularity when the subscriber clicks through from their e-mail into the full article residing on the Web site or microsite.
 With content popularity analysis, the upcoming editorial calendar for the newsletter can be adjusted to reflect topics that your subscribers want to read.